 Species: Galapagos Penguins

 The Galapagos Islands are known for being home to some rich and rarely seen wildlife.
 The islands are home to lesser seen wonders.
 And thus, it comes as no surprise that even the penguins here are endemic to the island but unfortunately, endangered as well.
 This is the only place north of the equator where penguins have made their home.
-You can see them while you’re snorkelling or even while just swimming casually.
+You can see them while you’re snorkeling or even while just swimming casually.
 These penguins are the second smallest one over the world with a height that just about touches 1.5 feet!
-But hey, if you’re thinking of challenging a penguin while swimming, you are in for competition, my friend, because they can swim as fast as 21 miles an hour!
-Adding to their charm is how they mate for life.
-Penguins really are quite the romantic ones, no?
+But hey, if you’re thinking of challenging a penguin while swimming, you are in for some serious competition, my friend, because they can swim as fast as 21 miles an hour!
+Adding to their endless charm is the fact that they are one of the very few species that mate for life.
+All this while we’d been thinking that we are the romantic ones but looks like Richard Gere needs to up his game because penguins are ahead of homo sapiens!

 Ballestas Islands, Peru